The Delaware Liberty Bell replica

 We return to Millsboro with no set plans for the rest of our visit.
 The next day, we sleep late, drink coffee until noon, and take a drive to Assateague, the bizarre island of tiny horses.
 Twenty-seven miles south of Millsboro, along the eastern edge of the Delmarva Peninsula, the barrier island is two-thirds Maryland, one-third Virginia and one-hundred-percent nuts.

-Three-hundred tiny feral horses roam the beaches, giving zero hoots about the thousand tourists there to ogle them.
+Three-hundred tiny feral horses roam the beaches, giving zero fucks about the thousand tourists there to ogle them.
 They are like weary celebrities who’ve given up evading the paparazzi.
 “Take my picture, fine.
 Smile?
 Hell, no. Get in my way, and I will knock you out.”

 We spend the next day at Rehoboth Beach, a classic east-coast boardwalk town most known for being LGBTQ-friendly before being LGBTQ-friendly was an economic development strategy.